 Don't make a fuss.
 We mean PARENTS: don't make a fuss.
 Stay calm.
-Explain that you are giving your child medicine "for your sore throat," for example.
-Calmly give her the pill to swallow or the medicine cup or syringe filled and have her suck it down, then offer water to drink.
-If you make a BIG DEAL or warn about the taste or try to hurry your child along, she may become suspicious, stubborn, or flustered herself.
+Explain that you are giving your child medicine for ... fill in the blank... reason, calmly give her the pill to swallow or the medicine cup or syringe filled and have her suck it down, then offer water to drink.
+If you make a BIG DEAL or warn about the taste or try to hurry your child along, she may become suspicious, stubborn or flustered herself.
 Calmness begets calm.